 Maintain world class core academic disciplines

 The strength of our disciplines relies on the individuals within them.
-In the last year we saw six academic staff and eleven alumni receiving national honours including:
+In the last year, many of our researchers and academics were recognised for their expertise and achievements.

 Encourage multidisciplinary research

 Our Academic Strategy builds on excellence in our core disciplinary expertise by identifying and enabling opportunities that reach across departments and faculties.